 How do brute force attacks work?

-On a basic level, brute force logins are as simple as guessing possible passwords.
+On a basic level, brute-force logins are as simple as guessing possible passwords.
 But the key is to try multiple variations until you arrive at the answer.

 The longer the possible passwords, the more variations you’ll have to try.
 A 2 digit passcode has 100 possibilities, while a five-digit passcode has 10 billion.
 Also, think about the fact that most passcodes aren’t just digits.
-They contain alphabets, capitalization and special characters.
+They contain alphabets, capitalization, and special characters.
 This is why weak passwords are easier to guess than complex passwords.

 As you can see, simple passwords can be cracked using brute force attacks in less than a second.
 But the more complex they are, the longer they take to compromise.

-Why aren’t brute force attempts flagged?
+Why aren’t brute-force attempts flagged?

-There are multiple ways that hackers avoid detection during an attempted brute force login.
+There are multiple ways that hackers avoid detection during an attempted brute-force login.

 1. They use multiple IPs

-If you have too many failed login attempts as a result of entering the wrong password, most systems would ask you to wait a while and try again or lock you out completely.
+If you have too many failed login attempts as a result of entering the wrong password, most systems will ask you to wait a while and try again or lock you out completely.
 So why don’t these hackers suffer the same fate?

 Brute force login attempts are executed in a cunning and systematic way that involves multiple computers and IP addresses.

-One tactic used is called a distributed attack where each IP only attempts to guess your password a limited number of times after which it stops completely.
+One tactic used is called a distributed attack, where each IP only attempts to guess your password a limited number of times, after which it stops completely.
 Another IP then takes its place.